WeiHsiangChu/myproject/README.md

-# myproject
-A collection of my undergraduate and graduate projects in EE, ECE, AI, and antenna design.

 # Wei-Hsiang Chu's Project Portfolio

 This repository contains selected works from my undergraduate and graduate studies in Electrical and Computer Engineering, ranging from antenna design to AI and reinforcement learning projects.